Fair dealing in Canadian copyright law: Purpose

 Sections 29, 29.1 or 29.2 of the Copyright Act identify the permissible purposes.
 Prior to CCH Canadian Ltd. v.
 Law Society of Upper Canada, the list of purposes was considered to be exhaustive.
 In the case of Compagnie Générale des Établissements Michelin-Michelin & Cie v.
 National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada), the Federal Court of Canada rejected the defendant's assertion that utilizing the copyright of the plaintiff on a pamphlet criticising the labour practices of the plaintiff in a labour dispute could qualify as fair dealing, because the infringement was a parody and not listed as a permissible purpose.
 Following CCH, it is no longer certain whether the purposes listed are exhaustive as they are to be broadly interpreted.
 However, see the case of Canwest Mediaworks Publications Inc. v.
 Horizon Publications Ltd. which continued to apply the restrictive approach to permissible purposes.

 Amendments to the Copyright Act, in force as of November 2012, have included additional specific enumerated purposes (education, satire and parody).
 As the Supreme Court of Canada stated,fair dealing "must not be interpreted restrictively".
 Following the Supreme Court of Canada precedent set in CCH, which stated that "'research' must be given a large and liberal interpretation in order to ensure that users’ rights are not unduly constrained", Canadian courts have found that all fair dealing purposes should be given the same large and liberal interpretation.

 Dealings for mixed purposes are permissible, provided the alleged purpose relied upon to substantiate the fair dealing is not a disguise for an alternate purpose.
 This will be measured objectively.

 One can deal for either their own purposes or for those of someone else, or they may facilitate same.
 In either case, fair dealing will be available if all other elements are made out.

 It is the user's purpose that is relevant at this first stage of the analysis, although the copier's purpose can be considered at the secondary stage, during the fairness assessment.

 In the case of dealing for the purpose of criticism, review or news reporting, it is necessary to attribute to the source.
 See sections 29.1 and 29.2 of the Copyright Act, above.

 Research

 Research involves investigating or closely studying a subject.
 In CCH, it was held that the reading of legal texts and judgments for the purpose of advising clients constituted research.
 More recently, it was held that 30 second preview clips of music streamed to potential customers for their evaluation in determining whether to purchase the song, constitutes research.

 Private study

 Private study involves applying oneself to acquire knowledge or learning, or examining or analyzing a subject.
+In Alberta (Education) v Canadian Copyright Licensing Agency (Access Copyright), the Supreme Court of Canada found that a teacher or copier's work to assist a student in their study, including instruction determined and directed by the teacher, is included in the concept of private study.